 We welcome feedback – good and bad.
 We would rather have the opportunity to rectify a problem than have a dissatisfied client.
 So please let us know if there is an issue, and we will do our best to provide a solution.

+Statutory obligations

+We are subject to statutory obligations including reporting obligations, that may include your confidential information.

 Ending this Costs Agreement

 You may end this Costs Agreement and withdraw instructions at any time before we complete the work and without any stated reason.